20 Best Dumbbell Leg Exercises To Build Bigger Legs

 7. Dumbbell Front Squat

-The squat and the dumbbell front squat work the same target and synergistic muscles.
-However, the dumbbell front squat recruits more stabilizer muscles, including various back muscles, your shoulders, and your chest.
+The squat and the dumbbell front squat work the same muscles.
+However, the dumbbell front squat recruits more stabilizer muscles, including various back muscles, shoulders, and your chest.

 Dumbbell Front Squat